by Marci Lerner Miller

 4. Work with The School Counselor for PSAT 8/9 Accommodations

 If your child has school accommodations, he or she can use those accommodations on the PSAT 8/9 without requesting prior approval from College Board.
 However, you must confirm these accommodations in advance, and certain accommodations like large-type or Braille test books must be ordered by the school before the firm deadline.

 5. Plenty of Other Opportunities to Practice the PSAT

 For many students, becoming engaged in the testing process early will keep them on target for college and career readiness.
 However, for parents of students with disabilities or suspected learning differences, taking advantage of College Board’s early testing may not be worth the potential risks.

 This should not stop you from making sure your child is just as prepared for the PSAT and SAT when the time arrives!
 There are other ways to practice for the PSAT and SAT, and other college entrance exams.
-Test prep companies regularly administer practice tests and College Board offers free sample tests through its website.
+Test prep companies (such as Test Prep Gurus) regularly administer practice tests.
+The College Board also offers free sample tests through its website.